 Intelligent scene cut detection and video splitting tool.

-PySceneDetect is a command-line application and a Python library for detecting scene changes in videos, and automatically splitting the video into separate clips.
+PySceneDetect is a command-line application and a Python library for detecting shot changes in videos (example), and automatically splitting the video into separate clips.
 Not only is it free and open-source software (FOSS), but there are several detection methods available (see Features), from simple threshold-based fade in/out detection, to advanced content aware fast-cut detection of each shot.

 PySceneDetect can be used on its own as a stand-alone executable, with other applications as part of a video processing pipeline, or integrated directly into other programs/scripts via the Python API.
 PySceneDetect is written in Python, and requires the OpenCV and Numpy software libraries.